Judian81/Rainmeter-OneClick-Part1/README.md

-list is scrollable. you can select if you want to use a scrollbar. you can change the icon of every item. list sorted by name.
+list is scrollable. you can select if you want to use a scrollbar. you can change the icon of every item. list sorted by name. possible to see item name even if skin is not wide enough. you can change the width and height. also possible to scale the skin.